Self-Concept Components and Lifespan Development

 Classification

-• Structural components: Self-image, self-esteem, ideal self, personal identity, body image, role performance.
+• Structural components: Self-image, self-esteem, ideal self, personal identity, social identity, body image, role performance.

 • Self-discrepancy patterns: Actual-versus-ideal mismatch and actual-versus-ought mismatch.